 Explore the Bay Area with BART

 BART is the car-free way to travel around and see the Bay Area.
 Their conveniently located stations are close to many of the Bay Area's most popular destinations such as Union Square (Powell St); SFMOMA (Montgomery St); Asian Art Museum (Civic Center); SF Ferry Building (Embarcadero) or the University of California (Downtown Berkeley).

 BART also serves Oakland International Airport (OAK).
-Taking BART from OAK is the convenient, fast, inexpensive way to get to San Francisco or other cities in San Mateo County from OAK.
+Taking BART from OAK is a convenient, fast, inexpensive way to get to San Francisco or other cities in San Mateo County from OAK.
 The 8-minute ride on sleek, new BART trains goes to the Coliseum station and connects to a BART train going to your final destination.
 During peak hours 8:00am-8:00 pm daily, trains operate every 5 minutes.
 For information, click here.

 Bay Area Rapid Transit (BART) connects the San Francisco Peninsula with Berkeley, Oakland, Fremont, Walnut Creek, Dublin/Pleasanton and other cities in the East Bay.
 For more than 45 years BART has provided fast, reliable transportation to downtown offices, shopping centers, tourist attractions, entertainment venues, universities and other destinations for Bay Area residents and visitors alike.